jamesray1/trinkler.software/tools.md

 Add your own design.
 We ❤ [issues](https://github.com/Trinkler/imagewallet/issues/new) and [pull requests](https://github.com/Trinkler/imagewallet/fork).

+## Exchange

+_A cross-chain, custodian-free, cryptocurrency exchange._ See [Agora Trade](https://trinkler.software/exchange) for more information.

 ## Inter alia

 Many more tools are on the assembly line.
 Follow us on [Twitter](https://twitter.com/trinkler_sw) and join us on [Discord](https://discord.gg/Te7sWv3) to [not lose touch with reality](https://www.youtube.com/watch?v=UYfh9YhUVdE).

+Thank you for reading.